Skip To Main Content

 If you do detect something that looks out of place on your credit report or if you receive notice that your information has been compromised:

-1. Visit the Federal Trade Commission (FTC) IdentityTheft.gov site to report identity theft and get a recovery plan.
+1. Visit the Federal Trade Commission (FTC) IdentityTheft.gov link opens in a new window site to report identity theft and get a recovery plan.

 6. If you have automatic payments related to a compromised card, bank account or website, be sure to update the payment information with your new card, account or password.